rastaehli/linuxConfig/README.md

 	I consulted the links referenced in project videos, and the resources other students recommended (also linked in udacity project notes)

+Suggestion:
+There is a way to accelerate your web-application by using Nginx web-server.
+You can customize it for different purposes.
+For instance: caching, protection against hotlinking and DDoS attacks.
+You can learn how to configure it from these books: http://nginx.org/en/books.html

 =======================================================================